In this tutorial, we’re going to take advantage of two of WordPress’ most powerful features,

 Once you have associated these custom fields with a few of your posts, it is time for a little

-get_posts() action to display the random content in your active theme.
+get_posts() action to display the random content on the front-end of your currently active theme.

 Editing your WordPress theme files